CtrlK

 Actionability

-The skill provides fully executable commands throughout: bash commands for generating schematics, Chrome headless PDF export commands, python-pptx code for direct PPTX creation, HTML/CSS snippets with specific values, and concrete template file paths.
-Examples are copy-paste ready with clear before/after patterns.
+The skill provides fully executable code examples throughout: bash commands for generating schematics, Chrome headless PDF export commands, python-pptx code for direct PPTX creation, HTML/CSS snippets with specific class names and font sizes.
+The template copy command and directory structure are concrete and copy-paste ready.

 3 / 3